-Samsung’s ultrawide CF791 is a quantum leap forward in monitor tech
+The Samsung CF791 is still the best ultrawide monitor you can buy

 We’re in a unique period when it comes to consumer technology, particularly monitors.
 Resolutions continue to ramp up, year over year, but for most uses, we’ve reached a comfortable plateau.
 For instance, 4K displays have trouble with icon scaling and text because of their overwhelming pixel density.
 On the other hand, 1440p is a happy middle ground between 1080p and 4K — it’s a safe place to be for quite a while.

 The Samsung CF791 has two major advantages that will contribute to its longevity.
-Its size, which is unlikely to be eclipsed any time soon.
+Its size, which is unlikely to be eclipsed any time soon, even more than a year after release.
 After all, monitors might keep getting bigger, but desks sure don’t.
 You only have so much space available for a monitor, and the CF791 just barely scrapes the ceiling on that front.

 Second, the resolution and pixel density are pitch-perfect for text.
 Pixel density is high enough that text and icons aren’t visibly pixelated — they’re sharp and smooth like a pen stroke — and the resolution is capable of approximating 4K content without too much difficulty.
 After all it’s only 400 pixels shy of 4K.